mosra/m.css/doc/doxygen.rst

                                     ``{filename}`` placeholder is replaced with
                                     current file name.
 :ini:`M_PAGE_FINE_PRINT`            HTML code to put into the footer.
 If not
                                     set, a default generic text is used.
+If empty, no footer is rendered at all.
 The ``{doxygen_version}`` placeholder is
                                     replaced with Doxygen version that
                                     generated the input XML files.